ritog/flashcards/README.md

 ### Community

-Join the [ritoLAB discord] for discussions.
+Join the [ritoLAB discord](https://discord.gg/RKtnMzeCWF) for discussions.

+### Future Directions

+#### Maybe

+- Refactor code to be easier to read
+- Reformatting output to be able to be imported via Anki
+- Better Markdown creation